concept-to-clinic/concept-to-clinic/docs/project-structure.md

 </tr>
 <tr>
   <td nowrap><code>├── prediction</code></td>
   <td>The prediction application.
-This is a microservice that returns predictions for various ML tasks for a given [DICOM](https://en.wikipedia.org/wiki/DICOM) image.
+This is a microservice that returns predictions for various ML tasks for a given <a href="https://en.wikipedia.org/wiki/DICOM">DICOM</a> image.
 This separates the machine learning models from the interface application code.</td>
 </tr>
 <tr>
   <td nowrap><code>│   ├── data</code></td>
-  <td>Use this folder to store [DICOM](https://en.wikipedia.org/wiki/DICOM) images for use in testing and training models.
+  <td>Use this folder to store <a href="https://en.wikipedia.org/wiki/DICOM">DICOM</a> images for use in testing and training models.
 This folder is ignored by git, so the contents won't be synced to the repository.</td>
 </tr>
 <tr>
   <td nowrap><code>│   │   └── test</code></td>
-  <td>[Tests](https://docs.pytest.org/en/latest/) for the data.</td>
+  <td><a href="https://docs.pytest.org/en/latest/"></a>[Tests](https://docs.pytest.org/en/latest/) for the data.</td>
 </tr>
 <tr>
   <td nowrap><code>│   ├── requirements</code></td>